chipsalliance/verible/README.md

       exit without formatting output.); default: 0;
     --show_token_partition_tree (If true, print diagnostics after token partitioning and then exit without formatting output.); default: false;
+    --stdin_name (When using '-' to read from stdin, this gives an alternate name for diagnostic purposes.
+Otherwise this is ignored.);
+      default: "<stdin>";

 Try --helpfull to get a list of all flags.
 ```